mirzaadil/Kotlin-RoomDB/README.md

 # Libraries Used

 - Retrofit - For the network calls.
-- RxJava - For making 2 Async Retrofit calls at the same time and combining their responses.
+- RxJava - For making Async Retrofit calls at the same time their responses.
-- Frescolib  - For rendering images.
+- Frescolib  - Fresco is a powerful system for displaying images in Android applications..
 - Unit Testing.

 # Project Structure